kernfel/inhibitory-constraints-criticality/README.md

-# To replicate the published results without data,
+# To replicate the published results without data
-by running new simulations, you will need a Linux or similar system.
+To run new simulations, I recommend using a Linux or similar system.
 Windows users are recommended to use WSL.
 Simulation and analysis are possible in any system, but will require a little more footwork to replicate the work the bash scripts (steps 3-4 below) do.
 Luckily, the scripts are very simple (go look), and are easily replaced with some copy-paste drudgery.
 If that's not for you, follow these steps:

 1. Clone this repository